Ashley-Willis House – Williston, South Carolina

 Because of its location between both the South Carolina and Augusta (Georgia) Railways, Union officer General Judson Kilpatrick occupied the Ashley-Willis House during the Civil War in February of 1865.
 Federal troops destroyed the railroad tracks and also burned much of the town.
 Fortunately, this home was spared.
 After the war, the residence was reclaimed by owner Hollis Johnson, who had purchased it just before the Union occupation.
 It remained in the Johnson family until 1917.

-The Ashley-Willis House is listed in the National Register, which adds the following details:
+The Ashley-Willis House is listed in the National Register:

 The Ashley-Willis House is significant as a rare example of an intact gable-front Greek Revival residence in South Carolina.
 The two-and-a-half story home with a unique gable-front form was probably built for the Ashley or Willis families between 1830 and 1850.
 Although more elaborate examples of the front-gable form were built in Georgia and Mississippi, very few were built in South Carolina.
 In fact, residential Greek Revival architecture such as this is uncommon outside of Charleston.
 The first story is composed of brick covered with stucco, while the second story is sheathed in weatherboard.